cmsc388z/assignments/assignment1/assignment1.md

 In this function, you need to find a specific value in a sorted array and return the position of this value or nothing.

 This function will take the reference of a sorted array, returns the position of the query if it is in the array or nothing if it is not in the array.
-The return type will be `Option<i32>`.
+The return type will be `Option<usize>`.
 Please write a unit test!

 ```rust=
 pub fn binary_search(arr: &[i32], query: i32) -> Option<usize> {